-Want to be part of Power BI realtime environment ? then visit here Power Bi Online Training
+Want to learn the Power BI through a real-time environment? then enroll here Best Power BI Online Training

 Power BI consists of 5 main tools which serve as the base for the functioning of Power BI and they are:

 Dataflow’s source data or the collection of data that are imported are called Datasets.
 Each of these datasets is connected to Power BI to make them be stored in one single place.

 When the data are represented in the form of charts/graphs/diagrams/ any other form of visuals, it is called visualization.
 These help in reforming the data for a better understanding.